 This article takes a look at one career development theory: vocational calling.

-A good majority of recent career development theory is based on reductionism.
+Much of recent career theory is based on reductionism.
+What is reductionism

-Career development authority, John Holland explains reductionism as:
+Career development expert, John Holland explains reductionism as:

 … The idea is that you could understand the world, all of nature, by examining smaller and smaller pieces of it.
 When assembled, the small pieces would explain the whole”John Holland